zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 ## Webinars

 Teams webinars allow you to run interactive presentations for your customers.
-When you set up a webinar in Teams you can:
+When you set up a webinar in Teams, you can:

 - Set up event registration.
 - Publish speaker bios.